Refusing to sign letter on EU talks, Greece escalates standoff with Albania over Beleri case

 Related Articles

 TIRANA, Nov.
-11, 2023 - In a notable diplomatic move, Greece has opted not to sign a joint letter from the 27 European Union member-states urging the start of negotiations for the initial phase of accession chapters with Albania.
+11, 2023 - In a notable diplomatic move, Greece has opted not to sign a joint letter from the 27 European Union member states urging the start of negotiations for the initial phase of accession chapters with Albania.

 The decision underscores a substantial escalation of tensions driven by the ongoing standoff over Fredi Beleri, the mayor-elect of Himara, a coastal town in southwestern Albania, who has been sitting in pre-trial detention for four months on vote-buying charges.